amankriet/mads-calculator/README.md

 2. Features
     1. Login using cloud
     2. Store last 10 operations and its results history data to cloud
-    3. Pull history data from cloud on startup
+    3. Sync history for each user using cloud db
     4. Calculate result using MADS rule
 3. Technologies
     1. Android Studio